How to Arrange Multiple Monitors in Windows Display Settings

 When using a laptop or desktop that’s connected to multiple monitors, you may notice that the displays don’t seem to connect to each other in a logical way.
 Windows will try to “guess” how the monitors are arranged, but if it doesn’t get it right, you can manually adjust them in Windows Display Settings:

-2. Click the “identify” button to check which monitors are associated with each number.
-This will show each monitor's corresponding number on that screen.
+1. Click Identify to check which monitors are associated with each number.
+This shows the monitor’s corresponding number on each screen.

 Screenshot of the numbers that are displayed in the corner of the monitor to identify which monitor is which.